sandstorm/synco/docs/README.md

 # for verbose mode, run with "--debug" at the end.
 curl https://sandstorm.github.io/synco/serve | sh -s - --debug

+# for downloading ALL files and ALL database tables (including things
+# like thumbnails which can be regenerated on the client)
+curl https://sandstorm.github.io/synco/serve | sh -s - --all

 # For Neos/Flow: To use a specific Flow context, do the following:
 export FLOW_CONTEXT=Production